eivindhugaas/Abaverify_Example/README.md

 Code Troubleshooting:
 - "ModuleNotFoundError: No module named 'main'" in cmd.
 Solution: py27 not activated. run "activate py27".
 - "TypeError: runTest() takes exactly 2 arguments (1 given)" in cmd.
 Solution: name the .py and .inp "test_....."
+- "Error: Abaqus odb was not generated.
+Check the log file in the testOutput directory." in cmd.

-- If extensive troubleshooting is needed, use the classic print approach in python, this also works if the UMAT/VUMAT isfaulty, though in UMAT/VUMAT the print statement is print(*,*) followed by what you want to print.
+- If extensive troubleshooting is needed, use the classic print approach in python, this also works if the UMAT/VUMAT isfaulty, though in UMAT/VUMAT the print statement is Write(*,*) followed by what you want to print.

 Feel free to add changes to the readme and add troubleshooting as you go along.